 AP FACT CHECK: In Republican debate, flubs and funny numbers

 WASHINGTON (AP) — Ben Carson botched the economic effect of minimum wage increases.
 Jeb Bush again pitched a dubious target for economic growth.
-And Marco Rubio, in a tale about plumbers and philosophers, undersold the value of a college education.
+Marco Rubio, in a tale about plumbers and philosophers, undersold the value of a college education.

 Some of the claims Tuesday night and how they compare with the facts: